pvtl/docker-dev/README.md

     - _For example, inside my `~/Sites/` folder I have a folder called `vast`.
 After following these steps, I will be able to visit `vast.localhost` and it will run the files contained in the `vast` folder._
 1. From the root directory of this repo, run `docker-compose up -d`
     - _This will download dependencies for the container and set it up from scratch.
 The first time running this will take a few minutes, after that, a few seconds_
-1. For sites to be accessible in the browser at `<directory-name>.localhost` - modify your hosts file to point each url to `127.0.0.1`, eg:
+1. (Optional - not required on Mac-Chrome) For sites to be accessible in the browser at `<directory-name>.localhost` - modify your hosts file to point each url to `127.0.0.1`, eg: `127.0.0.1 vast.localhost`
-    - `127.0.0.1 vast.localhost`
-    - _or `127.0.0.1 laravel.pub.localhost` when you need the document root to be the `/public` directory_
-    - _or `127.0.0.1 sitehq.php5.localhost` when you need PHP5.6_

 ## Updating